rimutaka/spotify-playlist-builder/README.md

 The extension stub was taken from https://github.com/theberrigan/rust-wasm-chrome-ext by https://github.com/theberrigan.

-The toolbar icon is based on something by https://rawpixel.com
+The toolbar icon is based on a vector image by https://rawpixel.com.